cnvrg/text-detection/batch/README.md

-# Optical Character Recognition (Batch Predict)
+# Text Detection (Batch Predict)
-Optical character recognition or optical character reader is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.
+Text Detection is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.

-There are several different libraries which can solve the OCR problem, including Google's Tesseract, Amazon's Textract, ABBY Fine Reader and Google's Cloud Vision.
-Most of them operate from the same basic principle but vary in their parsing of the various fonts and dialects.
 ### Features
 - Upload the images with text and get the text detected in a bounding box as well the parsing of the text in simple language
 - User can choose to get specific languages detected and recognized by choosing the arguments